-Tips To Hiring The Right Real Estate AgentAdded by Hawley Troxell in Articles & Publications, Business Law on April 11, 2017
+Tips To Hiring The Right Real Estate AgentAdded by Hawley Troxell in Articles & Blogs, Business Law on April 11, 2017

 I have worked with many great agents over the years.
 Great agents bring value to every transaction in a variety of ways.
 Below are a few tips on how to get the most out of your relationship with a real estate agent.

 When selecting any professional, my advice is often the same.
 Find someone that answers the phone, returns phone calls and e-mails, shows up to meetings and displays a genuine interest in you and your business.
 The right agent should be easily conversant in the type of property transaction you’re trying to accomplish.
 He should know the market, quickly identify big-picture issues and generally describe the range of services you might want or need.
 But most importantly, a good agent listens.
 All real estate is unique and so too are its users.
 Matching you up with the right property (or buyer or tenant in a disposition) not only requires knowledge of the dirt, but also requires knowing what’s important to you.

 Do some research on the agent’s experience and background.
 All agents pass the same test and take the same core classes to become an agent but clearly not all agents are qualified to assist with all types of real estate.
 The background, degrees and experience of real estate agents are as diverse as the properties available.
 Many agents have earned specialty degrees unique to their market.
 Look for membership designations relevant to your needs.
 In commercial brokerage, look for designations such as SIOR (the Society of Industrial and Office REALTORS®), CCIM (Certified Commercial Investment Member), CLS (Certified Leasing Specialist) or CSM (Certified Shopping Center Manager).
 In residential real estate, experience is often the key.
 Look for agents and brokerages marketing properties in your particular area.
 Those with multiple listings and an established track record within your desired neighborhood are more likely to bring the most value to your transaction.